progamesigner/hugo-theme-0x148/docs/content/release-notes/content.md

  - Fix hover styles from dropdown item in navbar
  - Fix taxonomy pages are filtered wrongly
  - Fix typogyaphy applies to unnecessary elements
+ - Fix single layout for posts not respect "share" option
+ - Fix meta items in single layout for posts in AMP are not aligned

 ## [1.0.0] - 2019-05-10